AndersNYC/intro_net_analysis/intro_net_analysis.md

+# Things to do

+- Make sure to let it clear that most of this presentation was based on programming historian, and the other thing over there.
+Reference them to the original posts, which are more complete and advance and they should definitively take a look.
+- Make sure they have everything installed.
+Check libraries and let them know that if they have anaconda installed, they should be good to go.
+- Write the description to put on eventbrite.
+Put the suggested requirements.
+- Decide the structure of the course
+- Decide a database to work with
+- Decide a simple database to create with them
+- Create challenges
+- Look for pictures to use on the presentation
+- Look for interesting conclusions drawed from network analysis
+- Prepare speach about the course (I'm no expert in network analysis, I've just started, this is just an intro...)

 # Things will help if they know already

 Get useful links for all of those:

+- Need anaconda installed, or python + networkx + matplotlib
 - Basics of python.
 Take the intro to python course. https://github.com/DHRI-Curriculum/python
 - We will use some types that were not covered on the intro course, so it would be a good idea to read about Tuples and Dictionaries.
 PROVIDE LINKS
 - Tuples (name comes from pair, triple, quadruple, quintuple, sextuple... hence "tuple" as a generic name) Tuples are immutable, which makes them smaller is size (bits wise) and faster in processing.
 - Dictionaries
 - List comprehension
+- csv files
 - datetime.date type: https://docs.python.org/3/library/datetime.html
 - basic knowledge of networks might be handy.
+- Don't let this list scare you off.
+If you can take a look at them before and have an idea of what they are, great.
+If they are not making sense, we can talk about them during the workshop.

 # Introduction to networks